 This construction guide is unique to that particular type of business.
 Each audit guide is written with the specific industry in mind in order for IRS auditors to focus their attention on the areas most likely to be problematic on a small business return.

 If you run a small business, you can review these guides to find out what types of things the IRS targets.
-Attorney Kevin Thorn, a business tax lawyer in Maryland, can provide invaluable assistance with this process and help make sure you do everything possible to protect your company from facing tax problems.
+US International Tax Advisors can provide invaluable assistance with this process and help make sure you do everything possible to protect your company from facing tax problems.